dthakur/stm32-experiments/nucleo-f767zi/hc-sr04/README.md

 - `Period` at `64000-1`
 - This gives a timer frequency of `30Hz`
 - Pulse is set to `19200` giving a 10ms pulse on `PD14`
-- Using `TIM4`, `CH1`, `PD12` for input capture, set to falling edge
+- Using `TIM4`, `CH1`, `PD12` for input capture, set to rising and falling edges
+- Using interrupts to calculate the period of the echo pulse and the related distance
-- Output (distance) is printed to USB configured at a virtual serial device
+- Output (distance) is printed to USB configured as a virtual serial device